Degree Fields

 This segment of the industry includes the offices of chiropractors, optometrists, podiatrists, occupational and physical therapists, psychologists, audiologists, speech-language pathologists, dietitians, and other health practitioners.
 Demand for the services of this segment is related to the ability of patients to pay, either directly or through health insurance.
 Hospitals and nursing facilities may contract out for these services.
 This segment also includes the offices of practitioners of alternative medicine, such as acupuncturists, homeopaths, hypnotherapists, and naturopaths.

-8. Other Ambulatory Health Care Services
+7. Ambulatory Health Care Services

-9. Medical and Diagnostic Laboratories
+8. Medical and Diagnostic Laboratories

 Medical and diagnostic laboratories provide analytic or diagnostic services to the medical profession or directly to patients following a physician's prescription.
-Workers may analyze blood, take x rays and computerized tomography scans, or perform other clinical tests.
+Workers may analyze blood, take x-rays and computerized tomography scans, or perform other clinical tests.
 Medical and diagnostic laboratories provide the fewest number of jobs in the health care industry.

 Working Environment

 Average weekly hours of nonsupervisory workers in private health care varied among the different segments of the industry.
-Workers in offices of dentists averaged only 26.9 hours per week in 2004, while those in psychiatric and substance abuse hospitals averaged 36.4 hours, compared with 33.7 hours for all private industry.
+Workers in offices of dentists averaged only 27.4 hours per week in 2008, while those in psychiatric and substance abuse hospitals averaged 35 hours, compared with 33.6 hours for all private industry.

 Many workers in the health care industry are on part-time schedules.
-Part-time workers made up about 20 percent of the workforce as a whole in 2004, but accounted for 39 percent of workers in offices of dentists and 33 percent of those in offices of other health practitioners.
-Students, parents with young children, dual jobholders, and older workers make up much of the part-time workforce.
+Part-time workers made up about 20 percent of the healthcare workforce as a whole in 2008, but accounted for 37 percent of workers in offices of dentists and 32 percent of those in offices of other health practitioners.
+Many healthcare establishments operate around the clock and need staff at all hours.
+Shift work is common in some occupations, such as registered nurses.
+It is not uncommon for healthcare workers hold more than one part-time job.

 Employment